LH Surge Before Your Period – Why Does This Happen?

 For those struggling to become pregnant, or those experiencing symptoms of hormonal conditions like polycystic ovarian syndrome (PCOS) or endometriosis, it’s a good idea to have your hormones tested at your doctor’s office with a blood test.
 Your doctor can then help you explore potential solutions that work for you and your body.

-Utilizing a mix of methods – such as monitoring hormone levels with Mira while also keeping a journal of your physical symptoms – is the most thorough way to not only keep track of your hormones, but to also stay in tune with your body as well.
+Utilizing a mix of methods – such as monitoring hormone levels with Mira while also keeping a journal of your physical symptoms – is the most thorough way to not only keep track of your hormones but also stay in tune with your body as well.

 How often should you test for your LH surge?

-In order to test for your LH surge, you should aim to test for LH daily starting around 5-7 days before your estimated date of ovulation.
-If you’re unsure about when you may ovulate, it’s a good idea to start testing early on in your cycle, such as the day after your period ends and not later than the 6th day of your cycle.
+To test for your LH surge, you should aim to test for LH daily starting around 5-7 days before your estimated date of ovulation.
+If you’re unsure about when you may ovulate, it’s a good idea to start testing early on in your cycle, such as the day after your period ends, and not later than the 6th day of your cycle.
 This will ensure that you will not miss your LH surge.

 Once a rise in LH has been detected, this signals that ovulation is likely to occur within the next 24-36 hours.
 If you are trying to conceive, you should aim to have sex with your partner during this window of time.
 After ovulation is complete, it is no longer necessary to continue testing for LH during your current cycle.